makersacademy/takeaway-challenge/MYREADME.md

 Take-away Challenge - Daryl Watson

+--Fourth commit

+Up to fourth user story.
+Can send confirmation text when runnning in IRB, but not able to get it to pass RSPEC tests

 --Third commit

 Completed third user story: customer can see a list of all items ordered, with their price, and a final total